-- Improve the terms of reference for studies and the analysis of socioenvironmental components in EVTEA and in the EIA by incorporating international guidelines. - Incorporate the social and environmental components included in sectoral manuals into the terms of reference for EVTEA or in the EVTEA bid notices, thus making them binding. - Ensure a process with clear and transparent criteria for the assessment and approval of environmental studies by requiring full compliance with the terms of reference for EVTEA and EIAs and sectoral manuals or by providing a technical justification for the lack thereof. - Make it mandatory for EVTEA to be conducted before EIA.
+- Improve the terms of reference for studies and the analysis of socioenvironmental components in Technical, Economic and Environmental Feasibility Studies (EVTEA) and in the Environmental Assessment Study (EIA) by incorporating international guidelines. - Incorporate the social and environmental components included in sectoral manuals into the terms of reference for EVTEA or in the EVTEA bid notices, thus making them binding. - transparent criteria for the assessment and approval of environmental studies by requiring full compliance with the terms of reference for EVTEA and EIAs and sectoral manuals or by providing a technical justification for the lack thereof.